 The purpose of this how-to is to provide practices on S3 bucket layout.
-If you follow these guidelines, you can live your life fully confident that your Interana ingest is as efficient as possible, at least with respects to your S3 bucket!
+If you use the following guidelines, you can be confident that your Interana ingest is as efficient as possible with respects to your S3 bucket.
+Click a link to jump to a topic.

-Understanding how Interana looks for files to import is key to understanding why we suggest the following bucket layout.
+Understanding how Interana looks for files to import is key to understanding why we suggest the S3 bucket layout described in the following sections.

-The other important thing to understand is that all data is brought into S3 via "import pipelines."
-Each pipeline has the following important characteristics:
+- All data is brought into S3 via "import pipelines."
+Each pipeline has the following characteristics:

 - The table the data will be imported into